typestack/class-validator/README.md

 1. First create a file, lets say `CustomTextLength.ts`, and create there a new class:

     ```typescript
-    import {ValidatorConstraint, ValidatorInterface} from "class-validator";
+    import {ValidatorConstraint, ValidatorConstraintInterface} from "class-validator";

-    @ValidatorConstraint()
+    @ValidatorConstraint("custom_text")
-    export class CustomTextLength implements ValidatorInterface {
+    export class CustomTextLength implements ValidatorConstraintInterface {

-        validate(text: string): boolean {
+        validate(text: string) {
             return text.length > 1 && text.length < 10;
         }

     }
     ```

-    Your class should implement `ValidatorInterface` interface and its `validate` method, which defines logic for data if its valid or not.
+    Your class should implement `ValidatorConstraintInterface` interface and its `validate` method, which defines logic for data if its valid or not.
+Custom validator can be asynchronous, if you want to perform validation after some asynchronous operations, simply return a promise in `validate` method.

+    You can also supply a validation constraint name - this name will be used as "error type" in ValidationErrors.

 2. Then you can use your new validation constraint in your class: